yajirobee/logs/memo/presto/2020-06-21-presto_code_reading.md

 title: Presto Code Reading
 ---

-Memo to read Presto code
+Memo for Presto code reading

 Following memo is based on PrestoSQL 336 which is the latest version as of June 21st, 2020.